greggersaurus/OpenSteamController/ReverseEngineering/README.md

 ## [pinkySim](https://github.com/greggersaurus/pinkySim)

-This is main method used for simulating the firmware.
+This is the main method used for simulating the firmware.

 * Note: Need to use "make pinkySim" as building unit tests fails...
     * TODO: get to bottom of this.